acoffman/feedNode/README.md

 What is this?
 ---------------

-This is a newsfeed application created using node.js and socket.io.
-It is meant to be used as an internal company newsfeed.
+This is a demo newsfeed application created using node.js and socket.io.
+It was created out of a desire to learn how both technologies worked.
+It is not yet suitable for use in a production environment - but it provides a decent overview of how to set up and create a node.js application that uses socket.io for "comet" style data pushing.
-The ultimate goal is to allow services internal to your company to send categorized messages to the node server where they will be sent to any viewing clients using socket.io powered "comet" requests.

-This app is currently under development and is not yet functional.
+In its current form the application allows for clients to POST messages to the server using an application specific key and those messages will in turn be pushed out to all clients viewing the news feed and color coded according to the application that sent them.

 Installation